Blind SNR Estimation and Nonparametric Channel Denoising in Multi-Antenna mmWave Systems: Numerical Results

 \subsection{Synthetic Results}

-We perform Monte--Carlo simulations with $\trials$ trials to characterize the accuracy of the estimators proposed in \fref{sec:estimatorsusbection}.
+We perform Monte--Carlo simulations with 10,000 trials to characterize the accuracy of the estimators proposed in \fref{sec:estimatorsusbection}.
 We use the sparse signal model in \fref{def:noisyBCG} and fix $\No=1$, without loss of generality.
 We show the effect of the $\textit{SNR}=\Es/\No$ on the proposed estimators for an activity rate of $p=0.1$ and a dimension of $D=64$.

 \fref{fig:varyingSNR} shows the accuracy when varying the SNR.
 The results for our blind estimators are shown in green, where thick solid lines refer to the average performance and light green areas indicate the standard deviation.
-For the MSE $\Eo$, we pick the soft-thresholding function $\fest{x;\tau}={x}/{|x|}\max\{|x|-\tau,0\}$ for $x\neq0$ and $\fest{x;\tau}=0$ for $x=0$.
+For the MSE $\Eo$, we pick the soft-thresholding function $\fest{\bmy}=\eta(\bmy;\tau)$.
 Furthermore, for each received vector $\bmy$, we adaptively select the denoising threshold $\tau\geq0$ that minimizes the estimated MSE $\estimatedEo$ as done in~\cite{ghods19a}.
-As a comparison, we include EM for a zero-mean complex Gaussian mixture (average performance shown with a blue dashed line and standard deviation with a light blue area) with a maximum of 30 iterations and early stopping if the total parameter change is below $0.1$\%.
-We also show the accuracy of genie-aided estimators (average performance shown with a red dash-dotted line and standard deviation with a light red area) that have separate knowledge of $\bmn$ and $\bms$.
-We compute $\sampleEs = \frac{1}{D}\|\bms\|^2$, $\sampleNo = \frac{1}{D}\|\bmn\|^2$, $\sampleSNR= \frac{\sampleEs}{\sampleNo}$, $\sampleEo = \frac{1}{D} \|\fest{\bmy;\tau}-\bms\|^2$.
+As a comparison, we include an EM implementation specialized for circularly-symmetric complex Gaussian mixtures (average performance shown with a blue dashed line and standard deviation with a light blue area) with a maximum of 30 iterations and early stopping if the total parameter change is below $0.1$\%.
+We also show the accuracy of genie-aided estimators (average performance shown with a red dash-dotted line and standard deviation with a light red area) that have separate knowledge of $\bmn$ and~$\bms$.
+We compute $\sampleEs = \frac{1}{D}\|\bms\|^2$, $\sampleNo = \frac{1}{D}\|\bmn\|^2$, $\sampleSNR= \frac{\sampleEs}{\sampleNo}$, $\sampleEo = \frac{1}{D} \|\eta(\bmy;\tau)-\bms\|^2$.
 The reference parameters used in our simulations are shown with black dotted lines.
-Note that there is no reference for $\Eo$, as the adaptive threshold prevents us from computing $\Eo$ analytically.
+Note that there is no reference value for~$\Eo$, as the adaptive threshold prevents us from computing~$\Eo$ analytically.